pykeen/pykeen/docs/source/tutorial/models.rst

 This tutorial gives a high-level overview of these components, and explains how to select them.
 A detailed discussions of possible representations can be found here: :ref:`representations`.
+Interaction functions are discussed in detail in :ref:`interactions`.

 Representation
 --------------